FAIRplus/the-fair-cookbook/content/recipes/infrastructure/vocabularies/UC3_R13_local_ontology_services_matched.md

 sudo docker run -d -p 8080:8080 --name=OLS -t ols
 ```

-The local OLS (URL_TO_INSERT_RECORD_3252 https://fairsharing.org/FAIRsharing.Mkl9RR)  service can be accessed at http://localhost:8080/index
+The local OLS (URL_TO_INSERT_RECORD-ABBREV_2559 https://fairsharing.org/FAIRsharing.Mkl9RR)  service can be accessed at http://localhost:8080/index

 ### 4. Manage ontologies
-OLS allows the addition, update, and removal of ontologies (URL_TO_INSERT_TERM_3253 https://fairsharing.org/search?recordType=terminology_artefact) .
+OLS (URL_TO_INSERT_RECORD-ABBREV_2561 https://fairsharing.org/FAIRsharing.Mkl9RR)  allows the addition, update, and removal of ontologies (URL_TO_INSERT_TERM_2560 https://fairsharing.org/search?recordType=terminology_artefact) .

-Such ontology (URL_TO_INSERT_TERM_3254 https://fairsharing.org/search?recordType=terminology_artefact)  management is achieved through editing the configuration file, **ols-config.yaml**.
+Such ontology (URL_TO_INSERT_TERM_2562 https://fairsharing.org/search?recordType=terminology_artefact)  management is achieved through editing the configuration file, **ols-config.yaml**.

-The ontology (URL_TO_INSERT_TERM_3255 https://fairsharing.org/search?recordType=terminology_artefact)  changes can be loaded by rebuilding the image and restarting the service.
+The ontology (URL_TO_INSERT_TERM_2563 https://fairsharing.org/search?recordType=terminology_artefact)  changes can be loaded by rebuilding the image and restarting the service.

 #### 4.1 Modify OLS configuration

-To add or remove ontologies (URL_TO_INSERT_TERM_3256 https://fairsharing.org/search?recordType=terminology_artefact) , modify corresponding sections in the configuration file.
+To add or remove ontologies (URL_TO_INSERT_TERM_2564 https://fairsharing.org/search?recordType=terminology_artefact) , modify corresponding sections in the configuration file.

-Loaded ontologies (URL_TO_INSERT_TERM_3257 https://fairsharing.org/search?recordType=terminology_artefact)  will be updated to the latest version automatically by rebuilding the Docker image.
+Loaded ontologies (URL_TO_INSERT_TERM_2565 https://fairsharing.org/search?recordType=terminology_artefact)  will be updated to the latest version automatically by rebuilding the Docker image.

 #### 4.2 Rebuild OLS image and restart OLS
-Before rebuilding the Docker image, the existing container needs to be stopped (URL_TO_INSERT_RECORD_3258 https://fairsharing.org/FAIRsharing.31385c)  and removed.
+Before rebuilding the Docker image, the existing container needs to be stopped and removed.

-The OLS (URL_TO_INSERT_RECORD_3259 https://fairsharing.org/FAIRsharing.Mkl9RR)  container can be stopped (URL_TO_INSERT_RECORD_3260 https://fairsharing.org/FAIRsharing.31385c)  and removed by providing the container name.
+The OLS (URL_TO_INSERT_RECORD-ABBREV_2566 https://fairsharing.org/FAIRsharing.Mkl9RR)  container can be stopped and removed by providing the container name.

 According to the parameters presented on the previous Docker creation command block,
-the name of the OLS (URL_TO_INSERT_RECORD_3261 https://fairsharing.org/FAIRsharing.Mkl9RR)  Docker container is "OLS":
+the name of the OLS (URL_TO_INSERT_RECORD-ABBREV_2567 https://fairsharing.org/FAIRsharing.Mkl9RR)  Docker container is "OLS (URL_TO_INSERT_RECORD-ABBREV_2568 https://fairsharing.org/FAIRsharing.Mkl9RR) ":

 ```{warning}
 By rebuilding the OLS image, all loaded ontologies will be automatically updated to the latest version.